sabertazimi/awesome-notes/computerScience/virtualization/virtBasicNotes.md

 Data arrives to both the network and storage stacks as a stream of discrete packets.
-Mirage bridges the gap between packets and streams by using channel iteratees that map functions over infinite streams of packets to produce a typed stream.
+Mirage bridges the gap between packets and streams by using channel iterates that map functions over infinite streams of packets to produce a typed stream.

 #### I/O Stack

-Mirage implements a Xen blkfront VFS which interacts directly with a block device without an intervening filesystem.
+Mirage implements a Xen block front VFS which interacts directly with a block device without an intervening filesystem.

 ## Xen Soft Device